 It is important to understand, however that the FSCS does not cover losses that occur due to poor investment performance.
 It only protects against the platform’s failure.

 Trading 212 and Interactive Brokers are the lowest cost trading platforms.
 It can depend on what instrument or asset you’re trading, but overall these are the two platforms that generally come out the cheapest.
+Interactive Brokers is only suitable for advanced traders, however.
+T212 is suitable for beginners and intermediate investors.

 Good question!
 We differentiate between ‘trading’ and investing’ platform because, even though some people use the two words interchangeably, a trader has different objectives to an investor.
 Investors are looking for long-term growth, and so are usually less concerned with daily trades.
 Traders are more interested in making short-term gains from price fluctuations and so need more complex trading platforms that offer research and analysis tools that allow them to identify signals and remain vigilant.
 For the average investor, a trading platform is overly, unnecessarily complicated and confusing.
 If you are an investor, you’ll probably find yourself better off sticking to an interface that is designed for your longer-term growth needs instead.